ElementsProject/lightning/doc/lightning-invoice.7.md

 - 900: An invoice with the given *label* already exists.
 - 901: An invoice with the given *preimage* already exists.
 - 902: None of the specified *exposeprivatechannels* were usable.

-One of the following warnings may occur (on success):
-- *warning_capacity*: even using all possible channels, there's not enough incoming capacity to pay this invoice.
-- *warning_offline*: there would be enough incoming capacity, but some channels are offline, so there isn't.
-- *warning_deadends*: there would be enough incoming capacity, but some channels are dead-ends (no other public channels from those peers), so there isn't.
-- *warning_private_unused*: there would be enough incoming capacity, but some channels are unannounced and *exposeprivatechannels* is *false*, so there isn't.
-- *warning_mpp* if there is sufficient capacity, but not in a single channel, so the payer will have to use multi-part payments.

 AUTHOR
 ------